 No kitchen is complete without a cutting board.
 We tend to develop personal preferences regarding this essential kitchen accessory.
 The result is that we end up using a cutting board made of different materials.

-Out of all the cutting board materials available, wood can be an excellent choice for several reasons.
+Wood can be an excellent choice for making cutting boards.
 If you need to cut food, you need a cutting board.
 However, a wooden cutting board comes directly in contact with your food and knives.
-This aspect of cutting boards makes it essential to consider some crucial factors while selecting a cutting board.
+This aspect of cutting boards makes it essential to consider some crucial factors while selecting the wood for a cutting board.

 Best Types of Wood To Make Cutting Boards